paczos/nonogram-solver/README.md

 More advanced heuristic function simply counts total number of invalid groups that are placed incorrectly according to the column rules.
 This way solutions that require only small changes are placed first in the queue.

 #### Properties
-* The heuristic function is **monotonous** as when one gets closer to the solution it becomes smaller.
+* The heuristic function is **monotonous** because as one gets closer to the solution it returns smaller values.
 A better suggested solution has smaller number of invalid groups than a worse solution.
-* The heuristic function is **admissible** as the returned number of invalid groups is always smaller or equal (when the incorrect group is of length 1) to the number of steps required to find the correct solution.
+* The heuristic function is **admissible** because the returned number of invalid groups is always smaller or equal (when the only incorrect group is of length 1) to the number of steps required to find the correct solution.

 ## Performance of algorithms !TODO DESCRIBE, fill with times and iteration numbers @Dima